 Thomas C. Sykes

-My research interests lie in fluid dynamics, especially of droplets, interfaces and complex fluids.
-I adopt a highly-interdisciplinary and collaborative approach to research, utilising a range of techniques including numerical simulations, laboratory (usually high-speed imaging) experiments and mathematical modelling, often in combination.
-Specific application areas of interest include microfluidics, inkjet and biomaterial printing, additive manufacture, aerosols (especially generation), infectious disease transmission (airborne and droplet), molecular communication and environmentally-friendly crop sprays.
+My research focuses on the small scale free surface phenomena, especially of droplets, interfaces, and complex fluids.
+I adopt a highly-interdisciplinary and collaborative approach to research, utilising a range of techniques including numerical simulations, laboratory (usually high-speed imaging) experiments, and mathematical modelling, often in combination.

 Please feel free to contact me about any aspect of my work.